-Stockport is a town located 7 miles south of Manchester with a population of around 140,000.
+Stockport is a town located 6 miles southeast of Manchester.
 It is the largest town in the Metropolitan Borough of Stockport, an area that also includes Cheadle Hulme, Marple, Bredbury, Reddish and Romiley.

 Although once described by 19th century philosopher Engels as ‘one of the darkest and smokiest holes in the whole industrial area’, the Stockport of today boasts over 30 parks, one million trees and is 45% green space.

 Hotels and places to stay in and around Stockport include: